tr13ze/webpack-js-sass/README.md

-# Webpack 4 Starter
+# Webpack Front-End Starter
-> This is a boilerplate for SASS & Javascript & Webpack 4 (not CLI).
-It includes webpack-dev-server and a build script
+> This is a boilerplate for ES6 & SASS with Webpack 4 & Babel 7.
+> It includes webpack-dev-server and a build script

 ## Quick Start